-- 3.1.21 The surface of a runway shall be constructed without irregularities that would result in loss in friction characteristics or otherwise adversely affect the take-off or landing of an aeroplane. - Note 1 Surface irregularities may adversely affect the take-off or landing of an aeroplane by causing excessive bouncing, pitching, vibration, or other difficulties in the control of an aeroplane. - Note 2 Guidance on design tolerances and other information is given in Attachment A, Section 5.
-Additional guidance is included in the ICAO Aerodrome Design Manual, Part 3. - 3.1.23 The surface of a paved runway shall be so constructed as to provide good friction characteristics when the runway is wet. - 3.1.24 It is recommended that the measurements of the friction characteristics of a new or resurfaced runway should be made with a continuous friction measuring device using self-wetting features in order to assure that the design objectives with respect to its friction characteristics have been achieved. - Note.- Guidance on friction characteristics of new runway surfaces is given in Attachment A, Section 7.
-Additional guidance is included in the ICAO Airport Services Manual, Part 2. - 3.1.25 It is recommended that the average surface texture depth of a new surface should be not less than 1.0 mm. - Note 1 This normally requires some form of special surface treatment. - Note 2 Guidance on methods used to measure surface texture is given in the ICAO Airport Services Manual, Part 2.
+- 3.1.22 The surface of a runway shall be constructed without irregularities that would impair the runway surface friction characteristics or otherwise adversely affect the take-off or landing of an aeroplane. - Note I Surface irregularities may adversely affect the take-off or landing of an aeroplane by causing excessive bouncing, pitching, vibration, or other difficulties in the control of an aeroplane. - Note 2 Guidance on design tolerances and other information is given in Attachment A, Section 5.
+Additional guidance is included in the ICAO Aerodrome Design Manual, Part 3. - 3.1.23 A paved runway shall be so constructed or resurfaced as to provide surface friction characteristics at or above the minimum friction level set by the MCAA. - 3.1.23A The surface of a paved runway should be evaluated when constructed or resurfaced to determine that the surface friction characteristics achieve the design objectives. - Note.- Guidance on surface friction characteristics of a new or resurfaced runway is given in Attachment A, Section 7.
+Additional guidance is included in the Airport Services Manual, Part 2. - 3.1.24 It is recommended that the measurements of the surface friction characteristics of a new or resurfaced paved runway should be made with a continuous friction measuring device using self-wetting features. - Note.- Guidance on surface friction characteristics of new runway surfaces is given in Attachment A, Section 7.
+Additional guidance is included in the ICAO Airport Services Manual, Part 2. - 3.1.25 It is recommended that the average surface texture depth of a new surface should be not less than 1.0 mm. - Note I This normally requires some form of special surface treatment. - Note 2 Guidance on methods used to measure surface texture is given in the ICAO Airport Services Manual, Part 2.

-3.1.26 It is recommended that when the surface is grooved or scored, the grooves or scorings should be either perpendicular to the runway centre line or parallel to non-perpendicular transverse joints, where applicable.
+- Note 3.- Guidance on design and methods for improving surface texture is given in the Aerodrome Design Manual (Doc 9157), Part 3. - 3.1.26 It is recommended that when the surface is grooved or scored, the grooves or scorings should be either perpendicular to the runway centre line or parallel to non-perpendicular transverse joints, where applicable.